-A matriculating student is a student working towards a certificate, Associates or Bachelors degree.
-Degree-seeking students follow the recommended course outline, according to their program, to graduate within a timely manner.
+A matriculating student is a student working towards a certificate, Associate’s, Bachelor’s degree Master’s Degree.
+Degree-seeking students follow the recommended course outline, according to their program, to graduate in a timely manner.

 A transfer student is one who has attended and/or graduated from another institution of higher education.
 Students with a grade point average of 2.0 or higher (4.0 scale) and in good standing are encouraged to apply.